View Related Sites

 Your test centre will advise where to put your personal belongings.

 You will receive your Statement of Entry, which includes your candidate entry number.
 You will need to write this on your test answer sheet.

-If your test has more than one section, each section is completed one after the other.
-You will be told when you can start each section, based on the time given.
+Each section of the test is completed one after the other.
+You will be told when you can start each section, based on the time given (Section 1: 60 minutes, Section 2: 30 minutes, Section 3: 30 minutes).
 You cannot use the time from one section for another.